openstack-archive/tripleo-docs/doc/source/advanced_deployment/automated_health_check.rst

 Analyze the collected benchmark data
 ------------------------------------

-After discovery has completed, we can do analysis on the benchmark data.
+After introspection has completed, we can do analysis on the benchmark data.

 * Run the ``ahc-report`` script to see a general overview of the hardware